TheJacksonLaboratory/FunDataR/1_R_primer/1_lesson1.md

 After starting R, an R terminal window will be launched.
 If you bring that window into focus, you can start entering commands at the `>` prompt.
-An 'expression' is another term for a command that the R interpreter can process and potentially return a value.
-Pressing <ENTER> after a complete expression results in the execution of that expression.
+An 'expression' is another term for a command that the R interpreter can process and potentially return a computed value.
+Pressing `<ENTER>` after a complete expression results in the execution of that expression.
 If the expression is clearly incomplete, pressing `<ENTER>` will take you to the next line, where you can continue entering your expression.
   If the expression does not include an assignment of the resulting value to a variable (discussed later in this lesson), the resulting value is typically printed out on the screen.
 The simplest expressions are values themselves.
 Each value has a data type associated with it, which can be determined using the `class()` function.
 The data type determines which operators and functions can be applied to the value.

 A value by itself is a complete expression.
-So you can enter any acceptable value at the `>` prompt, press `<ENTER>`, and the value will be printed on the next line in the terminal.
+So you can enter any acceptable value at the `>` prompt, press `<ENTER>`, and the value will be displayed on subsequent lines in the terminal.

 Comments in R are anything after a `#` symbol.